 5.1.2.2.1 Mesh selection by the L2R sublayer

 If l2rMeshSelection is TRUE, the mesh selection is handled by the L2R sublayer.
 When a device wishes to join a mesh, the next higher layer invokes the L2RLME-JOIN-MESH.request primitive to request the L2R sublayer to join a mesh with the ServiceID and the MeshRootAddress indicated in the primitive.
 The MeshRootAddress is set to the broadcast address if the addres of the desired mesh root is unknown by the higher layers.
 Upon reception of this primitive, the L2R sublayer initiates an enhanced active scan and broadcasts an EBR with a TC IE with an empty Content field.
 The TC IE is defined in 6.1.2.
 When an L2R router receives the TC IE, it immediately replies with an EB containing a TC IE then resumes its regular periodic TC IE transmissions.
-When the device receives a TC IE, it creates a NT entry for the neighbor transmitting the TC IE. If the device receives multiple TC IEs from different meshes, the device creates as many NTs as meshes.
+When the device receives a TC IE, it computes its own depth and PQM as described in 5.2.1 and creates (regardless of the condition to record the parameters) or updates an MT entry related to the L2R mesh advertised in the TC IE. The device also creates (regardless of the condition to record the element) or updates a global NT entry for the neighbor transmitting the TC IE. If TC IEs from another mesh in same PAN can be decrypted or not encrypted and the device receives multiple TC IEs from different meshes, the device creates as many MTs as meshes.
 At the end of the scan, the L2R sublayer selects the mesh with the appropriate service providing the best PQM.
 If multiple meshes with different PQMs are available, the algorithm to select the L2R mesh is out of the scope of this document.
-The device initializes the MT and computes its own depth and PQM as described in 5.2.1.
-The device is allowed to join an L2R mesh if its depth does not exceed the value in the L2R Max Depth field of the TC IE. The device then transmits its own TC IE. The L2R sublayer sends an L2RLME-JOIN-MESH.confirm primitive with a SUCCESS Status to the next higher layer.
+The device is allowed to join an L2R mesh if its depth does not exceed the value in the L2R Max Depth field of the TC IE. The device deletes unnecessary MTs, MT entries or MT elements and global NT entries or elements according to the condition to record as described in 5.2.1.
+The device then transmits its own TC IE. The L2R sublayer sends an L2RLME-JOIN-MESH.confirm primitive with a SUCCESS Status to the next higher layer.
 This procedure is illustrated in Figure 7.
-The NTs corresponding to the L2R meshes that were not selected are deleted.

 If no TC IE is received during the scan or if no mesh satisfies the requirements, the L2R sublayer may reattempt to trigger an enhanced active scan to find the desired L2R mesh up to l2rMaxScanRetry times.
 The L2RLME-JOIN-MESH.request and L2RLME-JOIN-MESH.confirm primitives are described in 7.1.1.8 and 7.1.1.9 respectively.

-After joining an L2R mesh, if a device receives a TC IE from another L2R mesh with the same service provided and a better PQM, and if the MeshRootAddress indicated in the L2RLME-JOIN-MESH.request primitive was 0xffff or 0xffffffffffffffff, the L2R sublayer decides whether or not to disconnect from the current L2R mesh and join the new one.
+After joining an L2R mesh, if the MeshRootAddress indicated in the L2RLME-JOIN-MESH.request primitive was 0xffff or 0xffffffffffffffff and TC IEs from another mesh in same PAN can be decrypted or not encrypted, when a device receives a TC IE from another L2R mesh with the same service provided and a better PQM, the L2R sublayer decides whether or not to disconnect from the current L2R mesh and join the new one.

 If the joining device is an L2R router, the L2R sublayer starts the periodic transmission of EBs with a TC IE at an interval of l2rTcIeInterval.
 The value of l2rTcIeInterval may differ from device to device depending on their sleeping or duty cycling patterns.